Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Results

 \subsection{Generalization Beyond the Training Domain}

-To evaluate the generalizability of both methods in an extended region of the domain, we computed the solution beyond the original training area.
-Figure~\ref{fig:general} shows the amplitude and phase of the predicted fields, as well as the spatial distribution of the relative error.
+To evaluate the generalizability of both methods in an extended region of the domain, we computed the solution beyond the original training area. \autoref{fig:general} shows the amplitude and phase of the predicted fields, as well as the spatial distribution of the relative error.
 For the BEM, the relative error increased to $7.27 \times 10^{-2}$ in the extended region.
 The error remained uniformly distributed, suggesting that the method maintains consistent accuracy even far from the obstacle.
 Additionally, an exponential decay of the field amplitude was observed with increasing distance from the scatterer.\\

 This behavior reflects the global nature of BEM, which inherently enforces the boundary conditions over the entire domain.
 In contrast, PINNs experienced a marked reduction in accuracy when evaluated outside the training domain.
-The relative error increased to 8.22, and the error distribution showed a clear concentration in the region outside the training domain.
+The relative error increased to 7.09, and the error distribution clearly showed high values in the region outside the training domain.\\